ttus20/MC-SCM_Project/README.md

+# Project Title

+SMART CONTRACT MANAGEMENT PROJECT

+## Description

+For this project, create a simple contract with 2-3 functions.
+Then show the values of those functions in frontend of the application.

+## Getting Started

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.